What is Kyphoplasty?

 - Reduce pain from the fracture

-Our spine surgeon will start by making a small, half-inch incision over the fractured area.
+Our spine physician will start by making a small, half-inch incision over the fractured area.
 Using the guidance of X-ray, the surgeon will insert a thin tube through the connective tissue into the side of the vertebra.

 A balloon is then placed through the tube and into the vertebra.
 The balloon is inflated inside the vertebra to create an open space and restore height to the collapsed bone.
 The balloon is then deflated and removed, leaving the new vertebra cavity behind.
 Bone cement is then injected into the cavity.
 The cement strengthens the vertebrae which may allow you to stand straighter, reducing pain.
 Depending on the severity of the fracture, more than one balloon may be used.